knarula2099/CSE15L-Lab-Reports/lab-report-1-week-2.md

 * Open the terminal on VScode and input the following command:

     `ssh cs15lsp22zz@ieng6.ucsd.edu`
-* If this is the first time you are connecting to the server it will ask you which essentially asks you if you trust the server.
-You should reply yes to it.
+* If this is the first time you are connecting to the server it will ask you which essentially asks you if you trust the server; You should reply yes to it
 * It will next ask you to enter the password for the server.
 Upon successful connection, you should see something like this:
  ![](SSHStartup.png)